gustavo3020/python_inventory_app_tkinter/README.md

 * **Robust Data Validation:** Includes input validation to ensure data integrity (e.g., proper data types for quantity and price, and handling of empty fields).
 * **Modular Architecture:** Designed with a clear separation of concerns, featuring a dedicated `DatabaseManager` class for database interactions and custom UI widget classes for a structured GUI.
 * **Error Handling:** Implements `try-except` blocks for database operations and user input, providing clear feedback on success or failure.
+* **Theme Management**: The user can choose from a variety of themes to customize the look and feel of the application.
+* **Export to Excel:** Easily export the current filtered and sorted data to a `.xlsx` file.

 ---